thinkdata-works/trino-rabbitmq-event-listener/README.md

 If parent nesting keys are omitted, then the custom properties will also be omitted.

-For example, given a `parent-parent-keys` property like `key1.key2`, the payload will look like:
+For example, given a `payload-parent-keys` property like `key1.key2`, the payload will look like:

 ```json
 {